Neural Network-based Co-design of Output-Feedback Control Barrier Function and Observer with Input Constraints: Conclusion

 \section{Conclusion}

 This study presents a framework for synthesizing a formally validated neural network controller that ensures safety in partially observed systems.
 Unlike conventional approaches, our design does not require the observer states to converge exactly to the true states.
-Using control barrier functions, we reformulate safety constraints into a robust optimization problem (ROP) and approximate it via a sampled optimization problem (SOP), with a validity condition guaranteeing equivalence.
+We reformulate CBF safety constraints into appropriate loss functions for finite state space data, and together with a validity condition, we provide safety guarantees for the continuous state space.
 We then propose a co-design training framework for jointly learning the controller and observer.